Ajay is a Partner specialising in financial services litigation and investigations.

-Ajay has represented leading banks on some of the most significant and high profile matters they have faced across a range of different contentious issues and jurisdictions, and thrives on dealing with complex issues.
-He understands how financial firms work first hand, having spent 14 months in a senior position within Goldman Sachs' litigation and enforcement team as well as other secondments to Deutsche Bank and Credit Suisse
+Ajay specialises in the financial services, cryptocurrency and real estate sectors.
+He has represented leading banks on some of the most significant and high profile matters they have faced across a range of different contentious issues and jurisdictions.
+He understands how financial firms work first hand, having spent 14 months in a senior position within Goldman Sachs' litigation and enforcement team, as well as other secondments to Deutsche Bank and Credit Suisse.

 - ICBC Standard Bank Plc in relation to the UK's first-ever Deferred Prosecution Agreement and the first case brought for the offence of failure to prevent bribery by an associated person (section 7 of the Bribery Act 2010), as well as the disposal of the US criminal and civil investigations

-- UBS in relation to the regulatory and criminal proceedings following the Kweku Adoboli rogue trading incident in 2011
+- UBS in relation to the regulatory and criminal proceedings following the Kweku Adoboli US£2.3bn rogue trading incident

 - A leading cryptocurrency exchange in relation to a number of claims which litigate novel issues around the duties they owe to third parties